BorgWarner: 1980s: Consolidation

 In 1979, BorgWarner's overall sales topped $2.7 billion.
 This was due in part to its continuing improvement of the T-4 and T-5 manual transmissions and its production of new, lightweight Transfer cases.
 BorgWarner also restructured itself by selling Morse Industrial and its automotive service parts divisions in 1981.
 Three years later, the company consolidated its automotive operations under the umbrella of the Borg-Warner Automotive Inc. Sales for the newly named automotive conglomerate topped $1 billion in 1984 and the company employed around 10,000 people.
 It also produced its one-millionth T-5 manual transmission that year, while continuing its consolidation.

 During this time, Warner Gear was renamed Transmission Systems, Borg & Beck was renamed Clutch Systems, and Marvel-Schebler became known as Control Systems.
 Additionally, the company opened sales offices in Frankfurt, São Paulo, Seoul, and Tokyo and signed a licensing agreement with Nanjing Motor Works of Beijing.
-Following the consolidation, in 1987, Borg-Warner Corporation ceased to exist as a result of a series of complex financial transactions involving Merrill Lynch & Co., although a new company of the same name (still BorgWarner Corporation) continued the business.
+Following the consolidation, in 1987, Borg-Warner Corporation ceased to exist as a result of a series of complex financial transactions involving Merrill, although a new company of the same name (still BorgWarner Corporation) continued the business.
 At the same time, Borg-Warner Automotive Inc. became a subsidiary of the new mother company, Borg-Warner Corporation, later known as Borg-Warner Security Corporation.
 Around 1990, BorgWarner's transfer case technology was introduced for heavy duty and all-wheel drive models from General Motors.
 The company also developed the new 1354 transmission model for Ford Explorers and Ranger trucks, while the 'touch drive' model was installed in all F-series trucks.

 1990s: Further development and growth

 In the early 1990s, Ford signed another sole-source agreement for the rest of the decade.
 Meanwhile, the T-56 six-speed manual transmission became standard in Chrysler's Viper sportscar and new Ford Mustangs, and international operations were expanded in Japan and China.
 In 1993, Borg-Warner Automotive Inc. was spun-off from Borg-Warner Security Corporation and became an independent company.
 In June 1996, BorgWarner acquired three automotive operations (Holley Automotive, Coltec Automotive, and Performance Friction Products) from Coltec Industries Inc. The acquired businesses were manufacturers of a range of products, including air induction systems, throttle bodies, electric air pumps, and oil pumps.

 In December 1996, BorgWarner sold its North American manual transmission business to Mexico-based Transmisiones y Equipos Mecanicos S.A. de C.V.
 In 1998, BorgWarner entered the market segment of turbochargers, through the acquisition of Kühnle, Kopp & Kausch AG, a German maker of turbochargers and turbomachinery.
 Later on, the company was renamed to 3K-Warner Turbosystems GmbH.
 In March 1999, BorgWarner increased its operations in the turbocharger business with the purchase of Kuhlman Corporation.
 Kuhlman consisted of three main businesses, two of which were sold off later in 1999.
 The third unit was Schwitzer, Inc., a maker of heavy-duty steel fuel tanks, fan drives, and turbochargers for diesel engines, which was later on incorporated in 3K-Warner.